trueos/pcbsd/src-qt5/docs/preinstall.rst

 Burning to DVD on a BSD or Linux System
 ---------------------------------------

-This section demonstrates how to burn the installation ISO on a Linux or BSD system using the following tools: K3B, Brasero, and :command:`growisofs`.

-.. index:: burn
-.. _K3B:

-K3B
-^^^

 `The K3B burner <http://www.kde.org/applications/multimedia/k3b/>`_ is an easy-to-use graphical burning application for Linux and BSD systems.
-If KDE is installed, it can be run from any desktop by typing :command:`k3b`.
+This utility can be installed using :ref:`AppCafe®`.
+Once installed, it can be run from any desktop by typing :command:`k3b`.

-To burn your ISO, launch K3B, browse to the location of the :file:`.iso` file in the screen shown in Figure 2.5c and click :menuselection:`Tools --> Burn Image...` to see the screen in Figure 2.5d.
+To burn your ISO, launch K3B, insert a blank DVD/CD media, browse to the location of the :file:`.iso` file in the screen shown in Figure 2.5c, and click
+:menuselection:`Tools --> Burn Image...` to see the screen in Figure 2.5d.

 **Figure 2.5c: Selecting the Burn Image Tool Within K3B**